Music-Machine-Learning/IMprovEEsation/Documentation/PATTERN.md

 #Pattern Definition

 ###TODO: everything's changed after the insertion of a relational database.
 Write down about it.
-Do not consider (or do it partially the following statements).
+Do not consider (or do it partially) the following statements.

 A "pattern" is defined as a collection of measures.
  * instruments: the instruments that can play the measure (ex. bass, guitar)